jinzhenfan/instagramfashionblogger/README.md

-## Recommendation system.
-Deep Learning.
+## Recommendation system based on deep Learning.

 This is an Instagram Fashion Blogger recommendation app built on deep learning and NLP.